RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 ![Hitting The Caverns Dead On](Hitting The Caverns Dead On.png)

-Don't worry, just build down stairs on the last level above the air, they include a floor that will seal off the breach.
+Don't worry, just build up stairs on the last level above the air, they include a floor that will seal off the breach.
 Then remove the designation of the rest of the staircase and check where you can go down instead.